Tues & Thurs 4:15-5:30pm

 - Write up your submission individually, and in your own words, unless the assignment specifically calls for a team submission.

 - Acknowledge all sources of help (people, books, websites, etc.) that you receive to complete your work.
+You must list the names of all of your collaborators.

 - Do not simply correct the work or debug the code of someone else: by offering to collaborate, you take responsibility for helping him or her understand what is involved.